nickstheisen/hyperseg/README.md

 <p align="center"><img src="https://github.com/user-attachments/assets/e741234c-00f8-4d19-93e2-48f7ef1c27b3" alt="hyperseg logo" width=300/></p>

 A framework for **hyperspectral semantic segmentation** based on pytorch and pytorch-lightning.
+This repository is part of a publication at 2024 IEEE/RSJ International Conference on Intelligent Robots and Systems (IROS 2024) with the title

+*"HS3-Bench: A Benchmark and Strong Baseline for Hyperspectral Semantic Segmentation in Driving Scenarios"*

+Find the accepted version of the on arXiv: [paper](http://arxiv.org/abs/2409.11205)

 ### Supported Datasets
 * [HyKo2](https://wp.uni-koblenz.de/hyko/) ([paper](https://openaccess.thecvf.com/content_ICCV_2017_workshops/w3/html/Winkens_HyKo_A_Spectral_ICCV_2017_paper.html))